jamesjoshuahill/greeting/README.md

 - the constructor accepts no parameters
 - the constructor sets a default value for the private field

-Identify as many ways as possible to:
+Find as many ways as possible to support custom greetings.
+For example: `Welcome!`

-- add support for custom greetings
+Please note:
-- continue to offer the default greeting, `Hello world!`
+- The default greeting should be `Hello world!`.
+- Please write all your ideas in Go.
+As long as they compile, they're valid!
+- If you think of something possible in another language.
+Please make a note.
+- Please don't filter out your ideas.
+Look for as many as you can.
+- Don't worry about changing the package API.
+Make breaking changes.